michaeltchuang/algokit-walletsdk-kmp/README.md

 - **composeSampleApp**: A [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) sample wallet app that demonstrates `wallet-sdk` usage.
 - **iosSampleApp**: The iOS app for `composeSampleApp`.
 Open this module in Xcode if needed.
-- **wallet-sdk**: The AlgoKit Wallet SDK - a UI layer built with [Kotlin Multiplatform](https://developer.android.com/kotlin/multiplatform) on top of [AlgoKit-Core SDK](https://github.com/algorandfoundation/algokit-core), [Algo xHD Swift SDK](https://github.com/algorandfoundation/xHD-Wallet-API-swift), [Algo xHD Kotlin SDK](https://github.com/algorandfoundation/xHD-Wallet-API-kt), [Algo Java SDK](https://github.com/algorand/java-algorand-sdk), and [Algo Go SDK](https://github.com/perawallet/algorand-go-mobile-sdk) projects.
+- **wallet-sdk-core**: The AlgoKit Wallet SDK core module - a headless wallet utils library built with [Kotlin Multiplatform](https://developer.android.com/kotlin/multiplatform).
+It provides foundational wallet functionality and is built on top of [AlgoKit-Core SDK](https://github.com/algorandfoundation/algokit-core), [Algo xHD Swift SDK](https://github.com/algorandfoundation/xHD-Wallet-API-swift), [Algo xHD Kotlin SDK](https://github.com/algorandfoundation/xHD-Wallet-API-kt), [Algo Java SDK](https://github.com/algorand/java-algorand-sdk), and [Algo Go SDK](https://github.com/perawallet/algorand-go-mobile-sdk).
+- **wallet-sdk-ui**: The AlgoKit Wallet SDK UI module - an embedded wallet utils library built with [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform).
+This module extends wallet-sdk-core and provides ready-to-use UI components for developers who want an integrated wallet interface in their applications.

 This project is developed using [Android Studio](https://developer.android.com/studio) (stable version) and the [Kotlin Multiplatform Plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform).
 As a mobile development project, it is primarily developed on macOS, support for Windows and Linux is quite limited.
 We also follow the [KMP compatibility guide](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-compatibility-guide.html).